dgnsrekt/yfs/docs/content/api/options-module.md

 >   This is all option contracts from a single expiration and symbol.
 > - `MultipleOptionChains` - If first_chain is set to False all OptionsChains within
 >   the after_days and before_days range are returned.
 This can have
 >   multiple expirations.
-Even if one expiration date found
+Even if one expiration date is found
 >   the MultipleOptionChains object is returned.
 > - `None` - If no contracts are found and page_not_found_ok is True.
 >